Aalto University Sports Club: Honours

-In football, the club participated in some of the very first Finnish championship competitions, winning silver in the first year in 1908 and gold in 1909.
+In football, the club participated in some of the first Finnish championship competitions, winning silver in the first year in 1908 and gold in 1909.
 However, even before this, the club had won the football competition that was arranged in conjunction of the 1907 Finnish Championships in Athletics.

 In bandy the club snatched the first two Finnish championships in 1908 and 1909.
 In 1910 it won silver in this competition.

 In pesäpallo (“Finnish baseball”) the club participated in the 1930s in many tournaments, such as the "Pikkumaila" (‘Little Bat’), which was arranged to teams that were not in the top flight of that sport in Finland.
 The club won this tournament in 1930 and 1931.
 The club also has won the Finnish Academic Championship in this sport on a few occasions.